dward2/BME547/Assignments/BMICalculatorAssignment.md

 * Pull the newly merged master branch back to your local repository so changes to master branch are captured locally.
 * Repeat for other features
-* Create a `README.md` file to explain how to run and use your program.
+* Create a `README.md` file to explain how to run your program from the command line and how to use your program.
 * When the assignment is completed, create an annotated git tag called `v1.0.0` on your master branch to indicate your final submission.
 * If you make additional changes after creating this tag, simply create another